storopoli/storopoli.github.io/content/posts/2023-11-20-word_embeddings/index.md

 They are 50-dimensional vectors of `Float32`.

-Now, here's the fun part let's add words and check the similarity between the result and some other word.
+Now, here's the fun part:
+let's add words and check the similarity between the result and some other word.
 A classical example is to start with the word "king", subtract the word "men",